Guidance for businesses trading in timber and timber-related products.

-Any natural or legal person who buys and sells timber or timber products already placed on the EU market – a trader – or first places timber or timber products on the EU market – an operator – is responsible for compliance.
+Any natural or legal person who buys and sells timber or timber products already placed on the GB (England, Scotland and Wales) market – a trader – or first places timber or timber products on the GB market – an operator – is responsible for compliance.

 Traders must keep records of who they buy timber or timber products from, and any traders they sell them to.

-Operators must not place illegally harvest timber on the EU market and to avoid doing so must apply a due diligence system, under which they:
+Operators must not place illegally harvested timber on the GB market and to avoid doing so must first apply a due diligence system, under which they:

-mitigate any identified risk, by obtaining additional information or taking further steps to verify legality
+- mitigate any identified risk to negligible, by obtaining additional information or taking further steps to verify legality

 All species in composites must be considered separately, but where they are a mix of virgin and recycled timbers, only the former need to be assessed.